snt-spacer/RobRAN-Website/README.md

 | | Turtlebot2 (skrl) | 0.768 | — | — | 0.152 | — | 0.107 |
 | | Turtlebot2 (rl_games) | 0.783 | — | — | 0.025 | — | 0.100 |

 This table compares performance across tasks using PPO from two RL libraries: skrl and rl_games.
-While both show strong convergence, some variations emerge—particularly in heading control and velocity tracking.
+While both show strong convergence, some variations emerge, particularly in heading control and velocity tracking.
 These differences likely stem from implementation details (e.g., optimizer behavior, action noise, or learning rate schedules).
 Despite these, both frameworks achieve high success rates and consistent trends, confirming that the benchmark stack is stable and the results are reproducible across PPO variants.

 📊 Pre-trained models and performance metrics
 -